nnamon/tisc-2021-1865-text-adventure/README.md

 ### 1865 Text Adventure - 4.
 A Mad Tea Party

-Attend the Mad Tea Party but come back with (whats in) the Hatter's head.
+Attend the Mad Tea Party but come back with (what's in) the Hatter's head.
 Sometimes the end of a tale might not be the end of the story.
 Things that don't make logical sense can safely be ignored.
 Do not eat that tiny Hello Kitty.